Kognyt — Salesforce Org Context for VS Code

 Your AI assistant knows Apex syntax.
 It does not know your org.
 It does not know about your existing triggers, your custom fields, your active flows, or the governor limit budget left in your transaction context.
-Astra fixes that.
+Kognyt fixes that.

 Install once.
 Connect your org.
-Astra can then supply the context of your actual Salesforce environment to supported AI workflows.
+Kognyt can then supply the context of your actual Salesforce environment to supported AI workflows.
 The built-in MCP server is the supporting path for compatible assistants you already use.

 What You Get